Come Tomorrow, Please...: Plot

 Young woman Frosya Burlakova comes to Moscow from a remote Siberian village to enter the Gnessin State Musical College and become a singer.
 She stays at the place of sculptor Nikolai Vasilievich, who studied at a school in Zaporozhye, where their common acquaintance worked, a school manager, who then moved to Siberia.
-Absolutely unfamiliar with big city life, Frosya amuses Nikolai Vasilyevich, his girlfriend Natasha and the housekeeper with her provinciality and spontaneity.
+Absolutely unfamiliar with big city life, Frosya amuses Vasilyevich, his girlfriend Natasha and the housekeeper with her provinciality and spontaneity.
 However, the sincerity and spiritual purity of Frosya lead the sculptor to the idea that he himself has long been bogged down in lies, fuss and commercial work, exchanged his artistic talent for trifles and lost his creative path.

 Frosya tries to enter the institute, but finds out that she was late and that the exams are already over.
 After spending several days at the institute, Frosya repeatedly encounters the famous and respected professor Sokolov, who finally agrees to listen to her sing.
-During the audition the professor discovers that the little-educated Siberian girl has a bright and outstanding singing talent, a fantastically strong voice, is also endowed with an innate intelligence and a sense of beauty.
-He is trying to persuade the administration that Frosya, should be admitted to the institute as an exception.
+During the audition the professor discovers that the little-educated Siberian girl has outstanding singing talent, a fantastically strong voice, and is also endowed with an innate intelligence and a sense of beauty.
+He is trying to persuade the administration that Frosya should be admitted to the institute as an exception.

-All this time, Nikolai Vasilyevich in vain tries to find himself in art.
-The further he goes, the more he is convinced that all his previous work is just a forgery for art, and that the ideas are dead On a sleepless night, realizing that a creative crisis has come, in despair, he destroys all the creations in his workshop, leaving only one, a work from college made during the third year, which he said was really made for people, as he states.
+All this time, Vasilyevich in vain tries to find himself in art.
+The further he goes, the more he is convinced that all his previous work is just a forgery for art, and that the ideas are dead.
+On a sleepless night, realizing that a creative crisis has come, in despair, he destroys all the creations in his workshop, leaving only one, a work from college made during the third year, which he said was really made for people, as he states.